 The group aims to develop integrated agri-food and bio-fuel systems and solutions for the future.
 Soil and grassland management, livestock nutrient use efficiency and emissions and biomass production, embracing the circular economy concept, are all on the new partnership’s agenda.

 Commenting on the new collaboration, Paul Billings, Germinal GB’s Managing Director, said: “Climate change is demanding transformation.
 The industry must continue to adapt and innovate to make grassland more productive.
 Climate-smart forage can reduce inputs and emissions and we are making significant progress in this area.

 “But innovation alone isn’t enough; the link with uptake is a critical part of making a difference.
 This is the reason we set up this partnership; its strength is the involvement of players from throughout the supply chain.”

-It is clear to partnership members farmers want support in finding pasture-based solutions and consistent messages about what is needed and how it can drive productivity.
-But with innovation uptake low among farmers, the group knows it needs to address the gap between research and what’s happening on farm.
+It is clear to partnership members that farmers want support in finding pasture-based solutions and consistent messages about what is needed and how it can drive productivity.
+However, with innovation uptake low among farmers, the group knows it needs to address the gap between research and what’s happening on-farm.

 “There is a real appetite for change among farmers.
 We need to capitalise on this and help them meet the demand to produce food efficiently while protecting and enhancing the environment,” concludes Mr Billings.

 To learn more about how we are helping farmers achieve Net Zero, click here.